WHAT’S HAPPENING with BRIGHT SPARKS?

 Yes.
 Bright Sparks Australia Ltd the company is still running and is a registered charity with the ACNC.
 We gladly accept financial donations but – as we are not currently open to the public – we can’t accept appliance donations at this time.

 Any funds donated to Bright Sparks would go into our Gift Fund and would be used to help set up Bright Sparks 2.0.

 To donate, click on the button and choose your amount.
 Thank you kindly!!

 I’D LIKE TO VOLUNTEER WITH BRIGHT SPARKS.
 HOW DO I SIGN UP?

 Bright Sparks finished its pilot program in April; we are not trading right now and don’t have any volunteer opportunities (unless your particular super power is finding us a new location or raising funds!).
 We are working on developing Bright Sparks 2.0, but we need space and funding first (see above).

 I WANT TO DO A STUDENT PROJECT ON BRIGHT SPARKS.
 HOW DO I START?

 Awesome!
-We'd love to work with students and get them involved in future.
-Please note that we are not currently trading (see above) and cannot assist you with reusing, repairing or recycling e-waste - only sharing information or developing future proejcts.
-If you're a student or education professional and want to discuss a project, get in touch.
+We’d love to work with students and get them involved in the future.
+Please note that we are not currently trading (see above) and cannot assist you with reusing, repairing, or recycling e-waste at this time – only sharing information or developing future projects.
+If you’re a student or education professional and want to discuss a project, get in touch.

 P.S.
 If Erin was a student right now, she would be trying to set up an electronics-repair workshop at her school like these girls in the United States.